camblomquist/camblomquist.github.io/content/posts/2024/move.md

 [^msvc]: It also didn't have `thread_local`, `constexpr`, or a fully functional implementation of default member initializers.
 And the lack of two of those specific things regularly causes me pain.

 And so the second mystery is solved.
 Because of Microsoft's partial implementation of the standard pre-2015, we could rely on our nodes staying in the same spot because our vector would move the lists it contained.
-When we upgraded, the "correct" behavior broke our code.[^fix]

-[^fix]: For those curious, the simplest solution in our case was to change the `std::vector` to a `std::list`
+When we upgraded, the "correct" behavior broke our code.
+The simplest solution in our case was to change the `std::vector` to a `std::list` which keeps everything stable.

 Personally, I found this to be a pretty interesting puzzle.
 That said, it should not take a detailed understanding of the standard and the history of its various implementations to find the source of a bug.
 Most languages are designed for writing software.
 Apparently, C++ was designed for solving riddles.